StuartRiffle/ragtag-tiger/README.md

 cd ragtag-tiger
 pip install -r requirements.txt
 ```
-Do this in a [virtual environment](https://www.google.com/search?hl=en&q=python%20virtual%20environments) if you can.
+Do this in a [virtual environment](https://www.google.com/search?q=python%20virtual%20environments) if you can.

 ## Usage

 The simplest way to perform a RAG query would be a command like:
 ```
 python ragtag.py --source my/docs --query "But, why?"
 ```

-**But don't do that.** It will index your documents from scratch, which is slow.
-It's better to ingest all your files one time, and save the resulting index:
+**But don't do that.** It will index your documents from scratch every time, which is slow.
+It's better to ingest all your files once, and save the resulting index:
 ```
 python ragtag.py --source my/docs --index-store my/index
 ```